rmal30/monPlanR/README.md

 `webpack-dev-server`.

-In the production version, `pre_build_prod_server.sh` copies the necessary files from `server/.` and the static directory `app/public`, and pastes them into `dist` folder.
+In the production version, `pre_build_prod_server.sh` copies all files from `server/.` and the static directory `app/public`, and pastes them into `dist` folder.

 Here are some nice file tree diagrams explaining what happens in the pre-build production process: